-Views: 3 Author: Monica Publish Time: 2025-09-08 Origin: Site
+Views: 7 Author: Monica Publish Time: 2025-09-08 Origin: Site

-3 16 steel plate is flat-rolled steel stock and its thickness is 3/16 inch (approximately 0.1875 inches or 4.76 millimeters); it's a dimension rather than a specific material grade or composition.
+This measurement refers to size, not a specific material grade or type.
 This thickness is thicker than sheet metal but thinner than heavy plate.
-3 16 steel plate is commonly produced from carbon steel grades, low-alloy steels, or stainless steel and can be produced in hot-rolled or cold-rolled conditions.
+A 3 16 steel plate is often made from carbon steel, low-alloy steel, or stainless steel.
+It can be produced in hot-rolled or cold-rolled forms.

 Below are three types of 3 16 steel plates: